esphome/esphome-docs/components/ethernet.rst

 .. note::

     Revision 7 and upwards of the wESP32 board does not have a LAN8720 chip.
-Until support for the replacement RTL8201 is included in ESPHome, the wESP board rev. 7 will not work with the above configuration.
+Until support for the replacement RTL8201 is included in ESPHome, the wESP board rev.7 will not work with the above configuration.

 See Also
 --------